 What's the scenario?

-When you're deploying a new custom profile from a source org to a target org.
-If the custom object permission is set to unticked/false in the source org, and to ticked/true in the
+You're deploying a new custom profile from a source org to a target org.
+The custom object permission is set to unticked/false in the source org, and to ticked/true in the

 Standard User in the target org.

 After the deployment completes, you'll find that the custom object permission on the new profile in your target org is set to ticked/true, when you would expect it to be unticked/false.